 Map projects in 6 out of the 12 countries responded.
 As a result, only 50% of Latin American countries with Green Map are represented in this analysis, however, these countries contain the bulk of Latin American Green Maps.
 Countries with no mapmaker responses, include, Chile, Cuba, Ecuador, Jamaica, Peru and Venezuela.

-Concerning all map projects, five organization types, , non-governmental, governmental, individuals, and community groups created Latin American Green Map projects.
+Concerning all map projects, five organization types, educational institutions, non-governmental, governmental, individuals, and community groups created Latin American Green Map projects.
 Each group structure was responsible for registering and supporting Green Maps in Latin America.
 Table 4 shows successful and unsuccessful organization types of the responsive Latin American projects.

 TABLE-4 Organization Form Statistics of Responsive Projects